Winnebago Industries (NYSE:WGO) Releases Earnings Results, Beats Expectations By $0.35 EPS

-Winnebago Industries (NYSE:WGO – Get Rating) announced its earnings results on Wednesday.
-The construction company reported $2.13 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.78 by $0.35, MarketWatch Earnings reports.
+Winnebago Industries (NYSE:WGO – Get Rating) posted its earnings results on Wednesday.
+The construction company reported $2.13 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.78 by $0.35, MarketWatch Earnings reports.
 The company had revenue of $900.80 million during the quarter, compared to analysts’ expectations of $977.15 million.
 Winnebago Industries had a net margin of 7.02% and a return on equity of 28.67%.
-Winnebago Industries’s quarterly revenue was down 38.2% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $4.13 earnings per share.
+Winnebago Industries’s quarterly revenue was down 38.2% compared to the same quarter last year.
+During the same quarter last year, the company posted $4.13 EPS.

 Winnebago Industries Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, June 28th.
-Stockholders of record on Wednesday, June 14th will be issued a $0.27 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 28th.
+Shareholders of record on Wednesday, June 14th will be issued a $0.27 dividend.
+This represents a $1.08 annualized dividend and a yield of 1.78%.
 The ex-dividend date is Tuesday, June 13th.
-This represents a $1.08 dividend on an annualized basis and a dividend yield of 1.78%.
-Winnebago Industries’s dividend payout ratio (DPR) is currently 11.45%.
+Winnebago Industries’s dividend payout ratio is currently 11.45%.

 About Winnebago Industries